wildonion/gem/README.md

 * pubsub new task, twitter task verification response, twitter bot response, **ECQ**, **MMR** and reveal role topics are `tasks`, `task-verification-responses`, `twitter-bot-response`, `ecq-{event_id}`, `mmr-{event_id}`, `reveal-role-{event_id}` respectively.

-* twitter task names defined by admins, must be prefixed with `twitter-*` and are twitter activities such as tweet, like, hashtag and retweet that must be done to reward users by scores of each task.
+* twitter task names defined by admins, must be prefixed with `twitter-*` and are twitter activities such as `username` which is a task that must be done to verify his/her twitter username, `tweet` which can be a specific content or the generated code by the backend, `like`, `hashtag` and `retweet` that must be done to reward users based on the score of each task.

-* admins can define multiple twitter task in the same activity like task 1 be like `twitter-username` and task 2 be like `twitter-username-1`.
+* admins can define multiple twitter tasks in the same activity, all tasks will be separated by a random chars like `*-<RANDOM_CHARS>` so the final task name will be `twitter-username-iYTC^`.

 * every day at **7 AM** all the users tasks will be checked automatically using a cronjob to see that the user is still verified or not, this will be done by checking all the records of the `users_tasks` table inside the `/check-users-tasks` API.